Knowledge Makes a World of Difference

 - Tap into resources available for information and psychological support: cancer centers, support groups, survivor groups, counseling, psychologists, etc.

 - Gather information about diagnosis and treatment for your recurrence.

 - Get more than one opinion, and ask lots of questions.

 The knowledge you gain will allow you to become more involved in the decision-making process.
 Taking an active part in your diagnosis and treatment will help you feel in control.
 Talk to your doctor about goals, methods and side effects of various treatment options.
 For example, Eileen Waldron felt that additional chemotherapy was important for managing her disease.
 When her chemotherapist was hesitant to administer it, Dr. Elwyn helped Eileen find one who would support her decision.

 Doctor/patient relationship is critical

 The doctor/patient relationship is critical in the fight against cancer.
 If information is provided by the physician in an honest and caring manner, cancer patients are motivated to keep fighting.
 According to Dr. Elwyn, “Doctors need to become educators as well as caregivers.”

 Eileen and Dr. Elwyn have developed a special relationship that is both honest and supportive.
 Eileen gets much of her information from Dr. Elwyn, who willingly answers all of Eileen’s questions and provides reassurance.
 They are not just doctor and patient, but partners.

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 1993.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 1993.